 As a school counselor I am always looking for ways to help my students achieve success academically and socially.
 I want to foster an environment that encourages healthy dialogues between faculty and student body so everyone can be on the same page when it comes to educational goals.

 My role as a counselor involves developing individualized instructions plans that address any difficulties or concerns each student may have.
-This includes assisting with college applications, providing resources for financial aid opportunities, resolving conflicts between peers or adults at school, and teaching life skills such as problem solving techniques.
+This includes assisting with virtual school counseling jobs, providing resources for financial aid opportunities, resolving conflicts between peers or adults at school, and teaching life skills such as problem solving techniques.

 School counselors play an important part in helping young people prepare for their future by giving advice about courses to take or extracurricular activities to pursue that will make them stand out during college admissions processes.